Alhuthari-analyst/sql-retail-sales-analysis/README.md

 ---

-## How to Use
-- Import the dataset into MySQL
-- Run the SQL scripts
-- Execute queries to reproduce the analysis

----

 ## Lessons Learnt
 - Gained proficiency in **SQL** for data analysis
 - Learned the importance of **data cleaning** for accurate insights

+---

+## Dataset
+The dataset used in this project is included in this repository as a CSV file.